Yuki language

 Yuki, also known as Ukomno'm, is an extinct language of California, formerly spoken by the Yuki people.
 The Yuki are the original inhabitants of the Eel River area and the Round Valley Reservation of northern California.
-Yuki ceased to be used as an everyday language in the early 20th century and its last speaker, Arthur Anderson, died in 1983.
+Yuki ceased to be used as an everyday language in the early 20th century and its last native speaker, Arthur Anderson, died in 1983.
 Yuki is generally thought to be distantly related to the Wappo language.

+Revitalization efforts are currently underway, and the language is taught at the grade-school level (alongside Wailaki) at the Round Valley Reservation.

 Classification

 Yuki consisted of three dialects, from east to west: Round Valley Yuki, Huchnom (Clear Lake Yuki) and Coast Yuki.
 These were at least partially mutually intelligible, but are sometimes counted as distinct languages.